yuemingkou/homework-2/homework_2.md

     ## #   route9 <int>, route10 <int>, route11 <int>, entrance_type <chr>,
     ## #   entry <lgl>, vending <chr>, ada <lgl>

-The dataset contains line, station name, station latitude and longitude, routes served, entry, vending, entrance type and ADA compliance.
+The dataset contains the line, station's name, the latitude and longitude of the station, the routes served by the station, whether the entrance is allowed, whether an exit/entrance is with vending, type of the entrance and whether an exit/entrance is ADA compliant.
 My data cleaning steps so far include: load the data and clean up the column names, select columns that I want to keep, and convert the entry variable from character to a logical variable.
 The dimension (rows x columns) of the resulting dataset is 1868, 19.
 These data are not tidy: the route number is spread across 11 columns.

 Answer the following questions using these data: